 IRIS-S Stainless Steel Dampers are comprised of a casing, damper blades, an adjustment or regulating nut, and airflow adjustment chart, and airflow taps.
 Blades and casing are manufactured from AISI 316 stainless steel.
-The remaining components are made from high strength plastics.
+The remaining components are made from high strength plastics and rubber.

 Some applications may require a fully closed damper.
 For those requiring a 100% shutoff, a positive seal option is available on sizes 4″ through 12″, in both galvanized and stainless steel IRIS dampers.

 The calibration accuracy of an IRIS damper during disturbance free airflow is 5%.
 However, when an IRIS damper is installed near duct fittings, measurement accuracy may be affected.
 For optimum operation and airflow control, the chart (Figure 1) indicates the recommended distances between an IRIS damper and duct elbows, tees and transitions.
 From the chart, to achieve the airflow accuracy, m2, distance Lmin defines the minimum distance separating an IRIS damper from the fitting.